FORGOT YOUR DETAILS?

 Consultant

-As former president of her company, TEN Consulting Services, she has worked on several projects on behalf of industry and Indigenous Communities to support capacity development and bridge gaps between industry, government and training institutes.
+As former president of her company, TEN Consulting Services, she has worked on several projects on behalf of industry and Indigenous communities to support capacity development and bridge gaps between industry, government and training institutes.
 Ms. Whitney has also worked on behalf of Indigenous Communities to assist in community development projects.
-Of the many projects her company has been involved in, a highlight is her time spent on the Northern Gateway Project from 2008 to 2016.
-Ms. Whitney was the lead in Alberta working with Indigenous Communities potentially impacted by the projects footprint, to develop and facilitate training programs with the goal of building a skilled labour force to participate in current and upcoming projects.
-Through this work, Ms. Whitney developed an even greater understanding of the importance of working with communities at the grass roots level to foster community sustainability.
+Through a number of project , Ms. Whitney developed an even greater understanding of the importance of working with communities at the grassroots level to foster community sustainability.
+Ms. Whitney has been instrumental in fostering and maintaining partnerships with industry and is not afraid to make new friends on behalf of the Foundation.
+This is an important part of the success of the Foundation as employers are key to the success of individuals training and career connections.

 Daria Lysenko